 Summit Park residents participate in a year-long service project & attend a year-long leadership class.
 The Summit courses do not incur course overload fees.
 Engaged Learning credit available.
 There is a group application and presentation.
 Summit Park is primarily for sophomores, but we do offer it to juniors and seniors if the project/presentations are of high quality.
 The application is available online.
 Electronic applications are due to email@example.com & a hard copy should be delivered to Community Outreach & Leadership by 12 noon on March 24, 2017.
 Summit Park selection will be announced March 3, 2017.
 Contact the office of Leadership & Volunteer Development at (417) 873-7608 for questions.

 REGULAR HOUSING FOR FULL-TIME DAY STUDENTS

-Wallace and Smith Residence Halls
+Wallace, Smith & Sunderland Residence Halls

 If you prefer to live in a residence hall, fill out a housing contract in MyDrury by 4 p.m. on April 5, 2017.
 You’ll be assigned to a room based on the building rankings indicated on the housing contract.
 You are not required to complete an online selection form to be assigned to a residence hall.